- How We Help

-Niles has been a safe haven for children since 1883 when Samuel Eason, an African-American bricklayer, began caring for homeless and orphaned children he found in his neighborhood near the historic 18th and Vine area.
-In 1896, the organization was incorporated under the name of the “Colored People’s Charity Association.”
+Niles has been a safe haven for children and teens since 1883 when Samuel Eason, an African American bricklayer, began caring for homeless children in his neighborhood near the historic 18th and Vine area.
+In 1896, the organization was incorporated under the name “Colored People’s Charity Association.”

 After Mr. Eason’s passing in the early 1900s, Dr. Katherine B. Richardson, founder of Children’s Mercy Hospital, and other civic-minded citizens launched a campaign to build a new home to serve the needs of homeless children.

 In the 1960s, the agency evolved from a custodial home to a residential treatment center to serve children with emotional challenges.
-Also during that time, the agency made a decision to open its services to children of all races.
-Through its Residential Treatment Program, Niles now serves as a state-appointed foster parent for up to 35 children at a time.
-These children have suffered trauma caused by abuse, neglect and abandonment.
+Also during that time, the agency decided to open its residential treatment services to children of all races.
+In 1987, Niles Prep (Day Treatment) was created to serve Niles residents and students from surrounding school districts needing academic, emotional and behavioral intervention.